-Response: The Osborn redevelopment plan considers the surrounding context and will become an integral component in revitalizing the area.
-This residential healthcare community supports a walkable and sustainable downtown given its established mixed-use setting.
-This is being accomplished, in part, by reinforcing vital connections for pre-existing pedestrian, vehicular, and existing public transportation networks.
-Also, see response to Guideline 2. below.
-Also refer to the pedestrian and vehicle circulation plan submitted with the zoning application.
+Response: 1st Street Townhomes considers the surrounding context and will become an integral component in revitalizing the area.
+This small residential enclave supports a walkable and sustainable downtown by providing housing in a well-established mixed-use atmosphere.
+This is being accomplished, in part, by reinforcing and benefiting from vital connections for existing pedestrian and public transportation networks.